A landing theorem for entire functions with bounded post-singular sets: Unbounded sets of escaping points

-More precisely, fix a base point $\zeta_0\in \WW$ and $T>0$, and denote by $\S(\zeta_0,T)$ the set of all addresses which are exponentially bounded for this choice of $\zeta_0$ and $T$.
-Then there is a number $R>0$, depending only on $\zeta_0$ and on $T$, with the following property.
-If $\s\in\S(\zeta_0,T)$, then $J_{\s}^0$ contains an unbounded connected set $X$ on which the iterates tend to infinity uniformly, and which contains a point of modulus $R$.
+More precisely, there is a number $R>0$, depending only on the base-point $\zeta_0\in \WW$ and $T>0$, with the following property.
+If $\s$ is exponentially bounded for this choice of $\zeta_0$ and $T$, then $J_{\s}^0$ contains an unbounded connected set $X$ on which the iterates tend to infinity uniformly, and which contains a point of modulus $R$.

 Conversely, the iterates of $f$ tend to infinity uniformly on